In this section:

 Data originally obtained for a specific Sentinel purpose and subsequently identified as useful for another Sentinel activity may only be reused with the express permission of each participating Data Partner.

-Data Partners will retain original source data in the SCDM format used to assess exposures to medical products, exposure-outcome relationships, or the impact of FDA regulatory actions, for at least three years from the time that the project is deemed complete by the FDA, unless instructed otherwise by the SOC at the direction of the FDA.
+Data Partners will retain original source data in the SCDM format used to assess exposures to medical products, exposure-outcome relationships, or the impact of FDA regulatory actions, in keeping with the Sentinel System Data Retention Standard Operating Procedure, unless instructed otherwise by the SOC at the direction of the FDA.
 The SOC will provide instruction to the Data Partners regarding retention requirements for all data activities, including exactly what data must be retained.

-Data Partners will retain data obtained from external sources to meet the needs of specific projects, and data derived from these external sources, for no longer than seven years after the project is deemed complete by the FDA, unless instructed otherwise by the SOC at the direction of the FDA.
+Data Partners will retain data obtained from external sources to meet the needs of specific projects, and data derived from these external sources, in keeping with the Sentinel System Data Retention Standard Operating Procedure, unless instructed otherwise by the SOC at the direction of the FDA.
 External source data will be subsequently destroyed in accordance with standards set by the National Institute of Standards (NIST) in place at that time.
 The FDA, the SOC, and the Collaborating Institutions may review and revise this provision if it is determined that these data retention requirements do not adequately meet the scientific needs of Sentinel activities.

 Sentinel Operations Center